NHK Party: History

+As the NHK Party

 The founder of the party, Takashi Tachibana, is a former employee of Japan's national public broadcasting organization NHK.
 He resigned from his position in the accounting department at NHK after having leaked internal corruption to weekly magazine Shūkan Bunshun in 2005.
 In 2012, he founded the "Tachibana one-man broadcasting station", a YouTube channel that vowed to fight against NHK.
 In 2013, this evolved into The Party to Protect the People from NHK.
 Tachibana used YouTube to bypass the mass media, which would not cover his activism.
 Over the years, he used YouTube to gain multiple local council seats.
-Finally, in 2019, the party won its first seat in the Diet in the summer 2019 House of Councillors election.
+In 2019, the party won its first seat in the National Diet in the 2019 House of Councillors election.
 The party also gained a seat in the House of Representatives when Hodaka Maruyama joined the party on 29 July 2019.

-Celebrity YouTuber Yoshikazu Higashitani was elected to the House of Councillors in 2022 but was expelled in March 2023 for not attending any sessions, reputedly due to fear of being arrested if he were to visit Japan.

-The party mainly exists to counter bad behaviour by NHK license fee money collectors, who Tachibana says have connections to the yakuza.
-The party issues a special sticker to protect citizen's properties from these collectors and has a call center to help people avoid paying the license fee.
+The party mainly exists to counter alleged bad behaviour by NHK license fee money collectors, who Tachibana claims have connections to the yakuza.
+The party issues a special sticker that would allegedly protect citizen's properties and residences from these collectors and has a call center to assist people in avoiding paying the license fee.
 While it is required by law to make a contract with NHK and pay if one owns a device capable of receiving the NHK signal (for example, a regular TV), the law does not impose any punishment for nonpayment of the license fee.
-Lacking a means of criminal prosecution, NHK has resorted to using debt collectors to pressure people for payment, and Tachibana wants to eliminate the license fee system and make NHK like any other subscription television channel, where only those that want to watch it must pay.
+Lacking a means of criminal prosecution, Tachibana claims that NHK has resorted to using debt collectors to pressure people for payment.

 The rise of the party is described as part of rising distrust of the mass media in Japan by researcher Max Guerrera-Sapone.

+As Seijika Joshi 48 Party and leadership dispute

+YouTuber Yoshikazu Higashitani, known as his YouTube alias GaaSyy, was elected in the 2022 House of Councillors election, expanding the party's seats in the upper house to two.
+Higashitani was expelled eight months later in March 2023 for not attending any sessions, reputedly due to his fear of being arrested on grounds of alleged fraud and defamation against celebrities if he were to visit Japan, as he was residing in the United Arab Emirates for the entirety of his term.
+Due to this, Tachibana would resign as the party's leader at a press conference, where he announced former child actress Ayaka Otsu as his successor, and the rebranding of the party to Seijika Joshi 48 tō (政治家女子48党, Politician Girls 48 Party).

+A month later on 7 April 2023, Tachibana held a press conference and announced that Otsu had been expelled from the party on the previous day, stating that Otsu "posed a risk of dissolving the party."
+Tachibana then announced that he would return to the position of party leader.
+In response, Otsu held her own press conference, denying her resignation which split the party between the Otsu wing and the Tachibana wing.